hmcts/goldenpath-platops/README.md

 ### Step 7
-Create an an Azure Firewall DNAT rule (explain why dnat).
-Checkout the [rdo-terraform-hub-dmz](https://github.com/hmcts/rdo-terraform-hub-dmz) repo
+Create an Azure Firewall DNAT rule [what is DNAT](https://learn.microsoft.com/en-us/azure/firewall/tutorial-firewall-dnat) and checkout the [rdo-terraform-hub-dmz](https://github.com/hmcts/rdo-terraform-hub-dmz) repo

-To add a new DNAT rule, navigate to the xxx and add the following snipet, name should be the name of you lab and ip that of your apache server
+To add a new DNAT rule, navigate to the file [path](https://github.com/hmcts/rdo-terraform-hub-dmz/blob/master/env_tfvars/hub-sbox-int.tfvars) and add the following snippet.
+The name of this should be same name of your lab and IP of your apache server (in the VM created in step 2).

 Use the next available index in your case, you can find this resource in [sbox-int-uksouth-fw](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/ea3a8c1e-af9d-4108-bc86-a7e2d267f49c/resourceGroups/hmcts-hub-sbox-int/providers/Microsoft.Network/azureFirewalls/sbox-int-uksouth-fw/rules)
 ```json
 {